Molly Antopol, author photo-2

 Molly Antopol’s first book, The UnAmericans (W.W.
 Norton), was nominated for the National Book Award and won the New York Public Library’s Young Lions Fiction Award, a National Book Foundation 5 Under 35 Award, the Berlin Prize, the French-American Prize, the Ribalow Prize and a California Book Award Silver Medal.
 The book was a finalist for the National Jewish Book Award, the Barnes & Noble Discover Award, the PEN/Robert W. Bingham Prize and the Sami Rohr Prize, among others.
 It was named a “Best Book of the Year” by over a dozen publications and was widely published internationally.
 Antopol was named one of the ‘Forward 50,’ a list of notable American Jews in sports, politics, religion, literature and media.
 Her writing has appeared in The New York Times, The New Yorker, The New Republic, The Atlantic, Wall Street Journal, Granta and San Francisco Chronicle; in the O. Henry Prize and Pushcart Prize anthologies; and on NPR’s All Things Considered.

-Antopol is the recipient of fellowships from the Radcliffe Institute for Advanced Study at Harvard University; the American Academy in Berlin; the American Library in Paris; the University of Venice in Italy; the Sozopol Literary Seminars in Bulgaria; and Columbia University, where she received her M.F.A. in Creative Writing.
-She was a Wallace Stegner Fellow at Stanford University, where she went on to teach in the Creative Writing Program for thirteen years.
-She has also taught at the Michener Center for Writers at the University of Texas at Austin and is a frequent faculty member of the Disquiet Literary Seminars in Portugal.
+Antopol is the recipient of fellowships from the Radcliffe Institute for Advanced Study at Harvard University; the American Academy in Berlin; Stanford University, where she was a Wallace Stegner Fellow; the American Library in Paris; the University of Venice in Italy; and Columbia University, where she received her M.F.A. in Creative Writing.
+She has taught at Harvard University, the Michener Center for Writers at the University of Texas at Austin and the Disquiet Literary Seminars in Portugal.
 Additionally, she is on the board of a foundation focused on the critical needs of low-income children and families.
-She currently teaches at Harvard University and is finishing up a novel, which will also be published by Norton.